Safford Park Community Preservation Act Project

 Safford Park view from Winthrop Avenue, facing west.

-In 2013 the Wollaston Hill Neighborhood Association (WHNA) submitted an application for Community Preservation Act (CPA) funding for the preservation of a neighborhood park known as Safford Park.
-The association was awarded funding to preserve the passive nature of the park, and provide for improvements that enhance its use by the community for leisure, activities, and community assembly.
-With strong community input, a plan evolved and the park was renovated over the course of a two year project and was reopened to the community in the summer of 2015.
+n 2013, the Wollaston Hill Neighborhood Association (WHNA) submitted an application for Community Preservation Act (CPA) funding to preserve a neighborhood park known as Safford Park.
+The association received funding to maintain the park’s passive nature while implementing improvements to enhance its use by the community for leisure, activities, and gatherings.
+With strong community input, a plan was developed, and the park was renovated over the course of a two-year project, reopening to the community in the summer of 2015.

 Wollaston Elementary School at what is now Safford Park.

-Safford Park (49,236 SF) is owned and maintained by the City of Quincy, located at 166 Beale St, between Winthrop and Lincoln Avenues, gifted to the City by Nathaniel F. Safford.
-Located in the Wollaston Hill and Forbes Hill Neighborhoods, collectively known as Wollaston Heights, from 1873 to 1913 Safford Park served as the location of the Wollaston Elementary School until the present school replaced it diagonally across the street.
+afford Park (49,236 square feet) is owned and maintained by the City of Quincy.
+Located at 166 Beale Street, between Winthrop and Lincoln Avenues, it was gifted to the city by Nathaniel F. Safford.
+Situated in the Wollaston Hill and Forbes Hill neighborhoods—collectively known as Wollaston Heights—the park served as the site of the Wollaston Elementary School from 1873 to 1913, until the current school replaced it diagonally across the street.

-• Restoration of this neighborhood park for use in community assembly: entertainment (i.e. Arts in the Park), music performance, and leisure activities.
+• Restoration of this neighborhood park for use in community gatherings, including entertainment (e.g., Arts in the Park), music performances, and leisure activities.

-• Improvement of park for use in ceremonies and decorative lighting, such as the Annual Christmas Tree Lighting started by then Councilor Kevin Coughlin in the early years of his tenure as City Councilor.
+• Improvement of the park for ceremonies and decorative lighting, such as the Annual Christmas Tree Lighting, initiated by then-Councilor Kevin Coughlin in the early years of his tenure as a City Councilor.

-• Address safety and accessibility issues resulting from broken/missing stairs and railings.
+• Addressing safety and accessibility issues caused by broken or missing stairs and railings.

-• Additional plantings plantings/shrubs to enhance its use
+• Additional plantings and shrubs to enhance its use.

-• Preserve the simplistic beauty and open-space look and feel.
+• Preservation of the park’s simplistic beauty and open-space look and feel.

-On March 14th, 2013 Walter Hubley, then Vice President of the WHNA, presented the CPA proposal to the Community Preservation Committee.
-The proposal was well received by the Community Preservation Committee and a recommendation for funding of $143,000 was put forth to Mayor Thomas Koch and the City Council for approval of the park renovation, less the cost of the presentation venue.
-Funding was approved on June 3rd, 2013 for the project and funds to be managed by the Quincy Parks and Forestry Department, in coordination with the Wollaston Hill Neighborhood Association.
-The Wollaston Hill Neighborhood Association, jointly with the Quincy Parks Department, worked closely with Skinner Overlook Landscape & Design to design a plan for this park preservation work.
-With strong community input from neighbors, landscape architect Andrew McGee evolved a plan to preserve the passive nature of the park, enhance its present day use, and highlight its existing qualities.
+On March 14, 2013, Walter Hubley, then Vice President of the Wollaston Hill Neighborhood Association (WHNA), presented the CPA proposal to the Community Preservation Committee (CPC).
+The proposal was well received, and the CPC recommended funding of $143,000 to Mayor Thomas Koch and the City Council for approval of the park renovation, excluding the cost of the presentation venue.
+Funding was approved on June 3, 2013, with the project funds to be managed by the Quincy Parks and Forestry Department in coordination with the Wollaston Hill Neighborhood Association.
+The WHNA, working closely with the Quincy Parks Department and Skinner Overlook Landscape & Design, developed a plan for the park’s preservation.
+With strong input from neighbors, landscape architect Andrew McGee crafted a design to preserve the park’s passive nature, enhance its modern-day use, and highlight its existing qualities.

 Neighborhood association meeting, reviewing the park plans.

-The design process involved on-site observation of the park and its present use by the neighborhood.
-Special attention was paid to ensure the new design would accommodate how the park was already used by the community, while working to accomplish the goals of the project.
-The design process also includes a number of plan iterations and opportunities for neighbors to provide input into the plans, and express any concerns.
+he design process involved on-site observation of the park and its current use by the neighborhood.
+Special attention was given to ensuring the new design would accommodate existing community use while achieving the project’s goals.
+The process also included multiple plan iterations and opportunities for neighbors to provide input and express any concerns.

-On June 13, 2013 Walter Hubley of the WHNA and then Ward 3 Quincy City Council member Kevin Coughlin met with the Wollaston Garden Club to present preliminary plans for the park to seek the club’s input and potential participation on the project.
-The club provided some preliminary input to the project and were excited about potentially participating with entrance way plantings at the park, pending final design and site study.
-The club also presented Mr. Hubley with a scrapbook they had found in their club records containing photos and clippings from a project the club had worked on with the city on a 1962-64 beautification project their members had worked on at Safford Park with the City.
+On June 13, 2013, Walter Hubley of the Wollaston Hill Neighborhood Association (WHNA) and then-Ward 3 Quincy City Councilor Kevin Coughlin met with the Wollaston Garden Club to present preliminary plans for the park, seeking the club’s input and potential participation in the project.
+The club offered initial feedback and expressed enthusiasm about possibly contributing to entranceway plantings, pending the final design and site study.
+Additionally, the club presented Mr. Hubley with a scrapbook they had discovered in their records, containing photos and clippings from a 1962–64 beautification project their members had undertaken at Safford Park in collaboration with the city.

 1963 Scapbook from the Wollaston Garden Club project at Safford Park.

-Grading of the entire park land surface was performed to help with erosion, water pooling issues, and to create a better surface for the occasional soccer practice or football game by neighborhood children.
-A large granite and cement monument platform in the center of the park, formerly home to a World War I monument featuring a Howitzer Cannon, was removed to further open up the center of the park for open space.
-Removed for metal during World War II, the Howitzer was never replaced, leaving an empty platform for many years.
+Grading of the entire park’s surface was completed to address erosion and water pooling issues while creating a smoother surface for occasional soccer practices or football games by neighborhood children.
+A large granite and cement monument platform in the center of the park—once the base for a World War I monument featuring a Howitzer cannon—was removed to further open up the space.
+The Howitzer, which had been removed for metal during World War II, was never replaced, leaving the platform empty for many years.

 Clara Yeomans tree planed by then Councilor Kevin Coughlin in memory of Clara's years of service to her community. (~8 years prior to the CPA project)

-The old broken and weathered stairs and walkways were replaced.
-A stone structure at the upper landing of the bottom stairs was constructed to provide for a stage for presentation use at the park.
-Installation of electrical facilities to illuminate the granite retaining wall, christmas lights on Clara’s’ tree - planted by former Councilor Kevin Coughlin in memory of Clara Yoemans, a long-time neighbor and community activist.
-The electrical facilities also power electrical outlets to provide power for a number of applications at the park, including PA systems for music and performance.
-Shrubs were planted atop the granite retaining wall and along bordering properties, to include Mountain Laurel and Winter Berry.
-The entire surface of the park was seeded for new grass in the fall of 2014.
-Five beautiful new trees were planted to provide a blend of seasonal colors and a next generation of shade cover for future generations.
-New trees include Red Maple, American Elm “Valley Forge,” and Bi-color Oak.
+The old, broken, and weathered stairs and walkways were replaced.
+A stone structure was constructed at the upper landing of the bottom stairs to serve as a stage for presentations in the park.
+Electrical facilities were installed to illuminate the granite retaining wall and power Christmas lights on Clara’s tree—planted by former Councilor Kevin Coughlin in memory of Clara Yeomans, a longtime neighbor and community activist.
+These electrical facilities also supply power to outlets for various park uses, including PA systems for music and performances.
+Shrubs, including Mountain Laurel and Winter Berry, were planted atop the granite retaining wall and along bordering properties.
+The entire park surface was seeded with new grass in the fall of 2014.
+Five beautiful new trees—Red Maple, American Elm ‘Valley Forge,’ and Bi-color Oak—were planted to provide a mix of seasonal colors and future shade for generations to come.

-Four beautiful rustic stone-faced granite benches were donate by long-time neighbors George and Sandra Burke, Councilor Kevin Coughlin and Family, the Hubley Family, and the Meade Family.
-Two of the granite benches were placed on the stair landing, to provide for seating overlooking the park, and two of the benches were placed in shady areas along the two paths.
+Four rustic, stone-faced granite benches were donated by longtime neighbors George and Sandra Burke, Councilor Kevin Coughlin and his family, the Hubley family, and the Meade family.
+Two of these benches were placed on the stair landing to offer seating with a view of the park, while the other two were positioned in shady spots along the paths.